Why Michigan Divorce Mediation Makes Good Sense

-More than 95% of divorces do not end up in litigation, they are settled, but usually not until many months after they are filed.
-Michigan circuit court judges who preside over divorces will order the parties to mediation if they cannot reach agreement on custody, support and other issues with help solely from their attorneys.
+More than 95% of divorces do not end up in trial; they are settled, but usually not until many months after they are filed.
+Michigan circuit court judges who preside over divorces will order the parties to mediation late in the case if they have not reached an agreement on custody, support, property division and other issues with help solely from their attorneys.

-By hiring Taylor-Made Solutions, PLLC, instead of hiring lawyers for litigation:
+By hiring an attorney mediator who focuses on resolving family conflicts through mediation, instead of hiring lawyers for litigation:

 - You protect your children from the turmoil and divisiveness of a court battle between their parents.